JellyRollJunior/hacker-rank-ide/README.md

  - MaxMin: this is the first non-trivial problem which I solved quickly (15 mins) and with the optimal solution!
 I'm super proud of myself!!!
  - DynamicArrays: Honestly a really dumb question.
 I can see this being less trivial in C where arrays aren't dynamic but in Java it doesn't test understanding of anything.
  - PrimeDates: debugging the mainloop was straightforward but making us debug leap year logic is an utter waste of time.
 A horrible problem for testing coding knowledge.
+ - SumVsXor: I'm so proud I figured this problem out myself!
+It's only at 73% clear rate!!!